astronomer/docs/learn/airflow-dbt.md

 Using a dbt-generated `manifest.json` file gives you more visibility into the steps dbt is running in each task.
 This file is generated in the target directory of your `dbt` project and contains its full representation.
 For more information on this file, see the [dbt documentation](https://docs.getdbt.com/reference/dbt-artifacts/).

-You can learn more about a manifest-based dbt and Airflow project structure, view example code, and read about the `DbtDagParser` in a 3-part blog post series on [Building a Scalable Analytics Architecture With Airflow and dbt](https://www.astronomer.io/blog/airflow-dbt-1/).
+You can learn more about a manifest-based dbt and Airflow project structure, view example code, and read about the `DbtDagParser` in a 3-part blog post series on [Building a Scalable Analytics Architecture With Apache Airflow® and dbt](https://www.astronomer.io/blog/airflow-dbt-1/).